x11x00x00x/pgr2lostcars/README.md

 - Additional colors for the Mini Cooper S, Ford SVT Lightning and TVR Cerbera Speed 12 in Cat & Mouse mode.
 - Expanded color options across various cars for greater personalization.

-Special thanks to Jackie and MRVETTE as well as the entire PGR2 Discord: https://discord.gg/HHytpKcdbW
+Special thanks to Jackie, MRVETTE, and Hinksta as well as the entire PGR2 Discord: https://discord.gg/HHytpKcdbW

 ## Installation Instructions